jefferyq2/Powershell-Anti-Debug/README.md

 ## How to bypass
 - All can be spoofed lmfao.. i might update it when i feel like it.. :) but it gotta have some stars

+## To-do
+- List of blacklisted UUIDs, PC Names, IP's Etc.. (if i feel like it ill add it and it can be good..)